Komodo-Turing/komodo_frontend/README.md

 # README

 ![rails-badge](https://img.shields.io/badge/Rails-5.2.6-informational?style=flat-square) ![ruby-badge](https://img.shields.io/badge/Ruby-2.7.2-informational?style=flat-square)
 One of the most effective ways of preventing overuse is to make sure someone stays with you while you use a substance.
 This, however, is not always an option for everybody.
-This Rails App ([FE deployed endpoint](https://komodo-frontend.herokuapp.com)) ([BE deployed endpoint](https://komodo-backend.herokuapp.com))was created to mitigate this issue.
+This Rails App ([FE deployed endpoint](https://komodo-frontend.herokuapp.com)) ([BE deployed endpoint](https://komodo-backend.herokuapp.com)) was created in hopes of mitigating this issue.
 It lets a client create emergency contacts and start a timer when they are about to use a substance.
 If the timer is not stopped before it runs out, it will text their contacts with the client's address, map and other information pre-created by the client.

 #### What can I do on Komodo?
   - Sign up and sign in using Google OAuth 2.0